martinszeltins/simple-http-proxy/README.md

 Requires Node ≥ 22.0.

 ### Contributions are welcome!
-If you can improve this, make it faster, more reliable - please send a pull request.
+If you can improve this, make it faster, more reliable - please send in a pull request.
 The goal for this CLI tool is to keep it as simple and easy to use as possible while making it as fast and reliable as possible.

 ```bash